Styling A Newborn Photography Session

 most importantly, just remember…

-Your custom art is intended to be passed on through your family – and not in the way that your grandma may have handed you a box of old deteriorating photos because she just couldn’t bring herself to throw them away.
-Professional print labs now provide MUSEUM QUALITY PRINTS, so Photographers are now tasked with providing TIMELESS images to their clients.
-My mindset when styling my images is to keep trends and anything “Pinterest worthy” to a minimum – the people should be the focus of every image, and you should still appreciate the style in 50 years.
+Your custom art is made to pass on through your family – and not in the way that your grandma may have handed you a box of old deteriorating photos because she just couldn’t bring herself to throw them away.
+Professional print labs now provide MUSEUM QUALITY PRINTS, so photographers have a responsibility to create TIMELESS images for their clients.
+My mindset when styling my images is to keep trends and anything “Pinterest worthy” to a minimum…the people should be the focus of every image, and you should still appreciate the style in 50 years.
 Keep this in mind as you scroll through the millions of images out there of newborn babies, and ask yourself the questions on each topic listed above – your family will be sure to absolutely love your customized newborn photos for generations!

 Featured Family Photographer: